diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

+For this function, I used a counting sort since there are only 21 possible values of temperature so that allows us to pass through the array once.
+Only one push happens per temperature so the time complexity is O(N).

 ```
 #include <vector>

-// For this function, I used a counting sort since there are only 21 possible values of temperature so that allows us to pass through the array once.
-// Only one push happens per temperature so the time complexity is O(N)

 // function using double values for decimal points with array of temps as parameter
 std::vector<double> temperatureSorter(std::vector<double> tempList){